 We have helped thousands of patients with undiagnosed mold toxicity here at Sponaugle Wellness Institute.

 We’ve connected more than 6,000 mold-mycotoxin levels and toxin-induced aberrations in patients’ brain chemistry.
-By confirming with brain scans, we’ve found the correlation with their neurological symptoms.
+By confirming with brain scans, we’ve found a correlation with their neurological symptoms.

 Cure your Mold Toxicity now.